immersive-web/webxr-input-profiles/README.md

 ### Thumbsticks And Touchpads
 Thumbsticks are a physical part sticking up from the surface of a controller which can be rocked left/right and top/bottom with a circular range.
 Often, thumbsticks can also be depressed in a button-like manner.
 Touchpads are a physical part, usually circular, that are able to detect the position of a finger placed on their surface.
 Often, touchpads can be depressed in the middle in a button-lime manner or at the edges in a dpad-like manner.

-Both thumbsticks and touchpads are represented by an entry in the `dataSources` array with the `dataSourceType` property set to `thumbstickAndTouchpadSource`.
-It must include `xAxisIndex` and `yAxisIndex` properties with values representing the indices in the `Gamepad.axes` array at which to find the related data.
+Both thumbsticks and touchpads are represented by an entry in the `dataSources` array with the `dataSourceType` property set to `thumbstickSource` and `touchpadSource` respectively.
+Both variations must include `xAxisIndex` and `yAxisIndex` properties with values representing the indices in the `Gamepad.axes` array at which to find the related data.
 For example:

 ```json
 {